kazyka/sageLatex/README.md

 There are two folders.
 One names sage -- we will make the sagetex.sty here and latex -- where we are going to write our code.

+**You can download and compile the sagetex.sty yourself from the link [here](https://www.ctan.org/tex-archive/macros/latex/contrib/sagetex/) or just use those that are in the git**

 In the sage folder, run these commands